 The present LCA study utilises data published by Plastics Europe [PlasticsEurope 2014a].
 The dataset covers the production of PP from cradle to the polymer factory gate.
 The polymerisation data refer to the 2011 time period and were acquired from a total of 35 polymerisation plants.
 The Plastics Europe data set represented 77% of PP production in Europe.
+This dataset is used for PP on all regarded markets.

-3.1.2 PET (polyethylene terephthalate)
+3.1.2 High Density Polyethylene (HDPE)